lorenzoleone/lorenzoleone.github.io/magic.md

 \\(|\psi\rangle_t\\) scale exponentially in
 \\(t\\).

 Given the above results, in the [NISQ](https://arxiv.org/abs/1801.00862) era, it is of paramount importance to be able to characterize the proposed hardware on how good these machines are at performing quantum computation to attain an advantage over classical computation.
-In a subsequent work[^2], we indeed experimentally measure the stabilizer R\`enyi entropy on two IBM quantum falcon processors and characterize their ability to create a reliable amount of magic.
+In a subsequent work[^2], we indeed experimentally measure the stabilizer Rènyi entropy on two IBM quantum falcon processors and characterize their ability to create a reliable amount of magic.
 Below the first direct measurement of the magic possesses by single qubit states:

 ![experiment](experiment1.png)